rlugojr/linkurious-enterprise-manual/fr/getting-started/install.md

 Linkurious est conçu pour lancer une seule instance par machine.
 Alors que ce n'est pas recommandé et que nous n'en garantissons pas le fonctionnement, vous pouvez lancer plusieurs instances Linkurious à la fois en suivant ce quit suit:

-Copy the entire linkurious directory (the one including this file) to a new place, and edit the `data/config/production.json` file:
+Copiez le répertoire entier de Linkurious directory (celui qui comprend ce fichier one including this file) to a new place, and edit the `data/config/production.json` file:
 You will need to change ``listenPort`` to set a different port from the one used in the `production.json` file.
 You may also edit `graphdb` and `db.storage`.

 This is an example of a second instance of Linkurious served on `http://localhost:3001`, that calls the Neo4j API on the port `7475`: